stepanvanzuriak/Finite/README.md

 1. The state of the UI
 2. Actions that can change that state

-Add we can connect this two points with Finite-state machine.
+And we can connect this two points with Finite-state machine.
 This simple micro framework use State as main part of web page.

 ## 💻 Install and Usage